fleola/my-app/components-new-app/README.md

-## Lists - 04
+## Lists - 05

-Modify the TodoList component so that the input clears every time a Todo is added to the items array.
+Modify the TodoList by adding a "reset" button that clears the items array when clicked.